SenseiK954/osticketing-prereqs/README.md

 <img src="https://i.imgur.com/Xo2kRFo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-3. Moving on, download the zip file of PHP for windows (current highest version).
+3. Moving on, download the zip file of PHP for windows (version 7 or higher).
 Once downloaded, right click the zip file and select extract then make the location for the extract to the "PHP" folder made in the previous step located on the c: drive.
 Next step...
 </p>
 <br />